ignaciovi/linkedin-company-data-enricher/README.md

 2. Do I like the company industry?
 Do I like the type of projects they do?
 3. What is the overall reputation of the company?
 (I check on Glassdoor and other review places like Trustpilot/Google if they offer a product that can be reviewed)

 However, I always found that there was a missing piece of information here.
 I wanted to know more about the Organization's culture.
-Most of the people try to find some cues about a company's culture based on what they felt in the interview.
-This is, they use the rapport they experienced with the interviewer/s and extrapolate it to the company.
-If I really enjoyed the interview and the interviewer was really nice, then that somehow means that my team and my manager will be also be nice.
-This is the only cue we have to infer a company's culture, in one hour of interview we can't really know how it is to work there.
+Most people try to find some cues about a company's culture based on what they felt in the interview.
+This is, they interpret the rapport they experienced with the interviewer/s and extrapolate it to the company.
+If I enjoyed the interview and the interviewer was really nice, then there is a good chance that my team and my manager will also be nice.
+However, the reality is that in one hour of interview we can't really know how it is to work there and we can't extrapolate this subjective experience to the whole of the company.
 Is there any other more objective way to find out about this?
 One thing we can do is to contact one of our future possible colleagues and ask them about it.
 However, there might be something else we can do...

 From experience and from people I'm close with, people tend not to stay for long in a company if it has a bad culture (toxic environment, bad management, bad work/life balance...).
 This made me wonder, can I infer a company's culture based on how long do employees stay in the company and how long compared to the average they have stayed in previous companies?

 ## Observations
 Note that even though employees rotation is a useful metric to better understand a company's culture, it might not be very reliable.
-There are a few reasons:
+There are a few reasons why:
 - Older employees tend to be less prone to switch companies (can we prove this assumption?) which would skew the data.
-However, younger employees tend to do more job hopping (can we prove this assumption?)
+On the other hand, younger employees tend to do more job hopping (can we prove this assumption?)
 - Employees might not change jobs because they can't find anything better on the market or the situation of the market is unstable to find another job
 - Each role has different types of employee profile and behaviour.
 For instance, young software engineerings tend to stay in a company 2-3 years independently of the quality of the company (can we prove this assumption?)
 - Most contractors stay for a defined lenght in the company.
 We can't tell if a role is full-time or contractor based on the information extracted from Linkedin.

-There could be other reasons that I'm missing here, but I wanted to clarify that the results and conclusions here might not be an accurate representation of the culture of a company.
+There could be other reasons that I'm missing here, but I wanted to clarify that the results and conclusions here might not give an accurate representation of the culture of a company.
 However, it is an interesting metric to check and I was curious to perform this analysis, therefore the motivation of this project.

 ## Linkedin API
 Linkedin is one of the largest, if not the largest job boards.
 It takes the role of a professional social network where people add their portfolio and build their network.
-Therefore, it is the logical place to retrieve our data.
+Therefore, it is the logical place to search for our data.

 Linkedin doesn't have a free open API, but thanks to Open Source we can find unofficial APIs like the one we are using here: https://github.com/tomquirk/linkedin-api.
 This comes with some drawbacks though:
 - The API is not official, so if too many requests are done, our Linkedin account could be banned.
 I'm using it only as a personal project so it shouldn't be a risk, but I'm creating a temporary account for the purpose of this project